-I was inspired to make this soup after we had a lovely appetizer at the Hungry Mother on New Years Day; black-eye peas with rice and ham hock.
-Our bartender proceeded to tell us a story of how the black-eyed pea resembled a coin and that this dish would bring us good luck and prosperity (hopefully) in 2011.
-The dish was simple but very flavorful; a little salty and spicy with the added bite of the crunchy black-eyed peas.
-Really it was the perfect way to start 2011 together; a delicious nosh, cocktails and good luck.
+I was inspired to make this soup after a delicious meal at the Hungry Mother on New Years Day.
+It was black-eyed peas with rice and ham hock.
+Our bartender proceeded to tell us a story of how the black-eyed pea resembled a coin and that this dish would bring us good luck and prosperity in 2011.
+The dish was simple but so flavorful.
+Really it was the perfect way to start 2011, and I immediately came home and wanted more so I created this recipe for Black-Eyed Pea Soup.

 30 ounces black-eyed peas, rinsed, drained